Sybille Schmitz: Biography

 After World War II, Schmitz was shunned by the German film community for continuously working during the Third Reich, and it became difficult for her to land roles.
-She appeared in supporting roles in such movies as Zwischen gestern und morgen (1947), Sensation in Savoy (1950), and Illusion in a Minor Key (1952), but was beset with alcoholism, drug abuse, depression, several suicide attempts and the committal to a psychiatric clinic.
+She appeared in supporting roles in such movies as Zwischen gestern und morgen (1947), Sensation in Savoy (1950), and Illusion in a Minor Key (1952), but was beset with alcoholism, drug abuse, depression, several suicide attempts and committal to a psychiatric clinic.
 Her self-destructive behavior and numerous affairs with both men and women further alienated Schmitz from the film industry and her husband, screenwriter Harald G. Petersson.

 Coincidentally, the last film she made less than two years before taking her own life (1953's The House on the Coast, now considered a lost film) had Schmitz's character committing suicide as a last act of desperation.
 A much earlier film, Frank Wisbar's The Unknown (1936) ends with the suicide of Schmitz's character, also in a final act of desperate hopelessness.

 Death

-On 13 April 1955, Schmitz committed suicide with an overdose of sleeping pills; she was 45 years old.
+On 13 April 1955, Schmitz died by suicide with an overdose of sleeping pills; she was 45 years old.
 At the time of her death, she had been living in Munich with a woman named Ursula Moritz, a physician who allegedly sold her morphine at an inflated rate and kept Schmitz doped up while squandering the little funds she had available to her.
 Schmitz's family claimed that once the actress proved to be of no more use to Moritz, the physician facilitated her suicide.
 One year after Schmitz's death, charges were filed against Dr. Moritz for improper medical treatment.